parkan/sheltie/docs/HTTP_SPEC.md

 #### `order` (CAR content type parameter)

-Specified in [IPIP-412](https://github.com/ipfs/specs/blob/746cb5206e2346f8e4a37219898a735a498c3186/src/ipips/ipip-0412.md#order-car-content-type-parameter), but Lassie will only ever produce a `dfs` ordered CAR response.
+Specified in [IPIP-412](https://github.com/ipfs/specs/blob/746cb5206e2346f8e4a37219898a735a498c3186/src/ipips/ipip-0412.md#order-car-content-type-parameter), but Sheltie will only ever produce a `dfs` ordered CAR response.

 _OPTIONAL_. `order=<dfs|unk>`.
 Defaults to `dfs`.

 Used to specify preference for a specific block order in the CAR response.
 Unspecified values will respond with a 400 status code.

 - `dfs`: [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) order.
 - `unk`: Unknown order.
-Although this option is acceptable, Lassie will still produce depth-first ordering regardless.
+Although this option is acceptable, Sheltie will still produce depth-first ordering regardless.

 Depth-first traversal enables efficient incremental verifiability of content, as the consumption of the DAG can execute the same traversal on the data as it is received, verifying the content is exactly what is expected and rejecting the content as soon as a discrepancy occurs rather than waiting to consume the entire DAG before being able to reconstruct the ordered content.